bbleck/CampusCompass/README.md

 ## Current State of CampusCompass
 CampusCompass is currently functional.
 Remaining fixes to be made are:
-- Working with UNM to add more locations to their API, particularly RestRooms which are currently limited to Gender Neutral restrooms and are mostly located off-campus.
-Finding the closest restroom is a feature that would probably be broadly used.
+- Working with UNM to add more restroom locations to their API.
+- Working with UNM to add other needed functionalities to their API and CampusCompass.

 ## Android Version Testing